joseph-flinn/site/data/posts/0064-engineering-portfolio-management-part1.md

 **Portfolio:** Projects, programs, subsidiary portfolios, and operations managed as a group to achieve strategic objectives.

-I will argue that every firm has portfolio management.
+I would like to claim that every firm has portfolio management.
 All projects a firm conducts is trying to achieve some strategic objective.
-Now the question is whether or not the portfolio management is being conducted in an effective way.
-If there is not a portfolio management system with transparent processes, the answer to this question would be a "no".
+Now the question is whether or not the portfolio management is effective.
+If projects are chosen and killed by executives' guts or investors' feelings, the firm's portfolio management is not effective.
+Portfolio management needs clearly defined and transparent processes in order to be effective.
 This is where a lot of growing startups--and even established firms--seem to fail.
 Any firm that has more than a single project that is ongoing needs a portfolio management system.

 ## Portfolio Management Overview

-The most important part of portfolio management is alignment of projects to the overall strategic objectives of a firm.
+The most important part of portfolio management is the alignment of projects to the overall strategic objectives of a firm.
 A firm's strategic objectives are derived from the firm's mission, values, and vision.
 The mission answers the question "Why do we exist?".
-A firm's values answers the question "What is important to us?".
-And a firm's vision answers the question "Where do we want to be?".
+The values answer the question "What is important to us?".
+And the vision answers the question "Where do we want to be?".
+Only after the first three are defined can a firm condsider its strategic drivers.
 Strategic drivers answer the question "How do we get there?".
 From the strategic drivers, strategic objectives are born.

 ![Organizational Strategic Alignment Diagram](/posts/0064/organization-strategic-alignment.png)

-Strategic objectives should be defined in the initiation phase a portfolio and continously updated as the portfolio continues through its life-cycle (Wu & Chatzipanos, p.23) .
+Strategic objectives should be defined in the initiation phase a portfolio and continously updated as the portfolio continues through its life-cycle (Wu & Chatzipanos, p.23).
+For a startup, the initiation phase of a portfolio may be the same as the creation of the firm or maybe it comes after the initial idea shows promise and the firm grows to have more than one project.

 During portfolio optimization activities, if a project cannot be tied back to on of the firm's strategic objective, it should be killed immediately.
 Any project that is not in alignment is a waste of investment and is working against the success of the firm.
 A portfolio management system is the key to optimizing a firm's investment towards their strategic objectives.
-Such a system will be discussed in [Part 3]() of this series.
+Such a system will be discussed in [Part 3]() of this _Engineering Portfolio Management_ series.

 In addition to strategic alignment, portfolio management also brings a balance of investment to a firm's project portfolio.
 Continuous innovation is important in today's business climate.
 Innovation